morris/vanilla-todo/README.md

-The study's method helped discovering patterns and techniques that are at least on par with a framework-based approach for the given subject, without diverging into building a custom framework.
+The study's method helped discovering patterns and techniques that are at least on par with a framework-based approach for the given subject, without accidentally building a custom framework.

 A notable exception to the latter is rendering variable numbers of elements in a concise way.
 I was unable to eliminate the verbosity involved